Information for young people

 For example you could talk to your parents, carers, school nurse or teacher, social worker or your doctor.

-If you do decide to talk to your doctor or are coming Alder Hey as a patient and you have some questions here are some helpful hints.
+If you do decide to talk to your doctor or are coming to Alder Hey as a patient and you have some questions, here are some helpful hints.

-Before you go to the doctor or hospital
+Going to the doctor or to the hospital

 - Make a list of what you really want to know.
 Or get someone else to write them down for you